Canop/resc/README.md

 Resc is written in rust for safety and performance.

-# Examples
+# Introductory Example

-This examples can be found in this repository as `demo/demo.conf.json`.
+This example can be found in this repository as `demo/demo.conf.json`.

-## Example 1 : regex based task generation
+## Simple regex based task generation

 Here's a simple configuration file:

 	{
-		"watchers": [
-			{
 		"redis": {
 			"url": "redis://127.0.0.1/"
 		},
+		"watchers": [
+			{
 				"input_queue": "global/done",
 				"taken_queue": "global/taken",
 				"rules": [